Fees for an Initial Evaluation

 How the Retainer is Used and Refunded

-- The hourly fee is $360/hour, and charges apply to all time spent in the case; this includes the interview, reading your records, writing the report, and all other time spent on your behalf.
+The hourly fee applies to all time spent in the case; this includes the interview, reading your records, writing the report, and all other time spent on your behalf.

-- After subtracting cancellation fees, the balance is 100% refundable for any reason up to ten exact 24-hour days from your appointment; for example, an appointment for a Wednesday morning @ 9 am, must be canceled by 8:59 am two previous Sundays for a full refund.
+After subtracting cancellation fees, the balance is 100% refundable for any reason up to ten exact 24-hour days from your appointment.

-- After subtracting cancellation fees, the balance is 75% refundable, and considered 25% earned, for any reason at less than exactly ten 24-hour days but more than seven exact 24-hour days from your appointment; for example, an appointment for a Wednesday morning @ 9 am, must be canceled by 8:59 am the previous Wednesday for a 75% refund.
+After subtracting cancellation fees, the balance is 75% refundable, and considered 25% earned, for any reason at less than exactly ten 24-hour days but more than seven exact 24-hour days from your appointment,

-- After subtracting cancellation fees, the balance is 50% refundable, and considered 50% earned, if the appointment is canceled at less than exactly ten 24-hour days, but more than three exact 24-hour days; for example, a Wednesday morning @ 9 am appointment must be canceled by 8:59 am on Sunday of the same week for a 50% refund.
+After subtracting cancellation fees, the balance is 50% refundable, and considered 50% earned, if the appointment is canceled at less than exactly seven 24-hour days, but more than three exact 24-hour days.

-- Not showing up for a weather emergency or from a canceled flight without discussing it with Dr. Kirk will result in forfeiture of the fee.
+Not showing up for a weather emergency, a canceled flight, or sickness without discussing it with Dr. Kirk before your appointment will result in forfeiture of the fee.

 Follow Up Evaluations